Up with the Lark

 Up with the Lark is a 1943 British musical comedy film directed by Philip Brandon and starring Ethel Revnell, Gracie West and Anthony Holles.

-A low-budget production during the Second World War, its main message is to treat the black marketeers as dangerous criminals.
+It was a low-budget production during the Second World War.

 Plot summary

 During the Second World War, two incompetent female detectives, Ethel and Gracie (played by the British radio comedians Ethel Revnell and Gracie West), disguise themselves as Land Girls, with the aim of exposing the black market business that they believe a local hotel manager is running.
 Despite the two women's inept efforts, they eventually succeed.